 We’re also lucky to have a library nearby because when my kids asked, “Where does snow come from, Mommy?” my vague explanation about moisture, clouds, and temperature didn’t seem sufficient.
 The Story of Snow took our understanding of those lovely frozen flakes to a whole new level.
 READ MORE

-Nurturing curiosity creates a healthy appreciation of all that is unique and wonderful on this earth, for kids and adults alike.
+Kids love science experiments and it’s a great way to nurture their curiosity.
 Whether it’s slowing down to admire ice crystals on sparkling winter leaves or watching an airplane leave contrails across the sky, I never want my young scientists to lose their sense of awe and wonder.
+READ MORE